Zionist Horizon: Establishment of the Organization

 In 2013, a group of activists led by Ariel Kallner (Likud) founded the organization together, setting a goal of shaping the leadership of the next generation with a Zionist-national spirit.
 After being elected to the 21st Knesset, Kallner resigned from the organization and was replaced by Dor Harlap as the chairman of the organization.

 Activities of the Organization

 The organization's activities focus on deepening Zionist awareness through Zionist, conservative values by means of discussions, lectures, workshops and tours, with the aim of encouraging students to later engage in public and social action.

-Every year, the organization conducts tours for student groups and open public tours in south Tel Aviv (led by Sheffi Paz), Samaria, Hebron Hills and Jerusalem.
+Every year, the organization conducts tours for student groups and open public tours in south Tel Aviv (led by Sheffi Paz) and the West Bank, including Hebron Hills and East Jerusalem.
 Weekly lectures are held in the 'Public Leadership Program' where regular lecturers include Mordechai Kedar, Retired Major General Uzi Dayan, Gadi Taub, Gustavo Perednik, Yoram Ettinger, Eran Bartal and Yehuda Yifrach.

-The organization organizes an annual ceremony commemorating the Altalena affair.
+The organization holds an annual ceremony commemorating the Altalena affair.